What are flex fields?

 Lists are set up to track registrations for each one of the sessions.
 Note: these are NOT dynamic lists. since we will be clearing out the data for the flex fields.

-An Engagement Program is set up to add prospects to each one of the lists, based on the session they selected.
+An Engagement Program is set up to add prospects to each of the lists based on their selected session.
 Once the prospect is added to the list, the value for the flex field is set to NULL.

 For a webinar